 - Place your cake on a wire rack and let cool for 10 minutes before you remove the cake from the pan and cool completely.

-- In a medium bowl add powdered sugar, lemon juice and just enough milk, you might not need all of the milk.
+- In a medium bowl add powdered sugar, lemon juice, and just enough milk, you might not need all of the milk.
 You should end up with a smooth, thick but pourable glaze.
 Stir well, no lumps allowed.
 Add more powdered sugar or milk to adjust the consistency as needed.
 Drizzle or paint with a brush over your cooled cake.

 - The pound cake keeps well covered and stored at room temperature for a couple of days and tastes even better the next day.
-You can freeze your unglazed (!) pound cake for two months.
+You can freeze the unglazed (!) pound cake for two months.